dhutapratama/docs/queues.md

 <a name="job-middleware"></a>
 ## Job Middleware

 Job middleware allow you to wrap custom logic around the execution of queued jobs, reducing boilerplate in the jobs themselves.
-For example, consider the following `handle` method which leverages Laravel's Redis rate limiting features to allow only one job to process every five seconds:
+For example, consider the following `handle` method which leverages Lets's Redis rate limiting features to allow only one job to process every five seconds:

     use Illuminate\Support\Facades\Redis;